VuJason/MovieBookingTicketApp_BE/README.md

 # Online Sales Ticket

-A full-stack web application that allows users to browse events or movie screenings, select seats in real-time, and purchase tickets through secure online payments.
+A full-stack web application and mobile that allows users to browse events or movie screenings, select seats in real-time, and purchase tickets through secure online payments.
 The system includes both user and admin roles, supports JWT-based authentication, and integrates PayOS for seamless payment processing.
 Admins can manage movies, showtimes, theaters, orders, and monitor sales performance through a centralized dashboard.

 ## Key Features